Steva10/Qgis2threejs/docs/source/Exporter.rst

 * Z coordinate

-    Specifies object altitude above zero-level or a DEM surface.

-    * Altitude

-        You can use a expression to specify altitude.
-The unit is that of the map CRS.
-        When Z value or M value is selected, the evaluated value is added to it.

-        * Z value
-        This item can be selected when the layer geometries have z coordinates and the layer type is point or line.

-        * M value
-        This item can be selected when the layer geometries have m values and the layer type is point or line.

     * Altitude Mode

         * Absolute
         Altitude is distance above zero-level.

-        * Relative to DEM layer
+        * Relative to a DEM layer
-        Altitude is distance above a DEM surface.
+        Altitude is distance above surface of selected DEM.

+    * Altitude

+        You can use an expression to define altitude of objects above zero-level or surface of selected DEM layer.
+This means that object altitude can be defined using field values.
+The unit is that of the map CRS.

+        * Expression
+        A numeric value, field or more complex expression (QGIS expressions).

+        * Z value / M value
+        Uses z coordinate or m value of each vertex. the evaluated value is added to it.

+        These options can be chosen when the layer geometries have z coordinates or m values.
+        Cannot be chosen when the object type is Extruded or Overlay (polygon).

 * Style